polychroma-tv/ext.polychroma.chrome/README.md

 # TV Polychroma for Chrome
 TV Polychroma for Chrome is an extension for viewing TV Polychroma, a 24/7 WebTV network dedicated to the finest avant-garde television available online, right inside your browser!

-Version 1.0:
+Version 1.1:
-- Initial release
+- Updated player

 Requirements:
 - Google Chrome